Unleash/unleash/website/docs/feature-flag-tutorials/react/examples.md

 ### What is a canary deployment?

+Canary deployments are a foundational approach for deploying new software versions with high confidence and low risk by exposing the new version to a limited audience.
 Canary releases are a way to test and release code in different environments for a subset of your audience, which determines which features or versions of the platform people have access to.

 ### Why use canary deployments?

 Canary deployments are a safer and more gradual way to make changes in software development.
 They help find any abnormalities and align with the agile process for faster releases and quick reversions.

 ### How to leverage feature flags for canary deployments in React?

+Feature flags provide the same benefits as canary deployments but with more granular control:

+-   Precisely target specific user segments for feature rollouts.

+-   Maintain session consistency (stickiness) if needed.

+-   Test multiple features independently on different user groups simultaneously.

+-   With feature flags, you can separate feature releases from deployments.

+Often, canary deployments are managed at the load balancer level while feature flags act at the application level.
+In some instances, rolling out groups of features together behind a feature flag can serve the purpose of a canary deployment.

 Unleash has a few ways to help manage canary deployments for React apps at scale: